-What to do during Spring Break?
+What to do during Spring Break

-Suggest that your student look into university-affiliated trips.
-Remind them to plan early and travel with friends and prioritize safety during their trip.
+Suggest that student look into university-affiliated trips.

+Remind student to plan early and travel with friends and prioritize safety during their trip.
 Booking trips early is best because prices become expensive around this time.

-Remind your student of deadlines after the break and encourage them to have a study plan.
+Remind student of deadlines after the break and encourage student to have a study plan.

-Overwhelmed with midterms
+Overwhelmed with mid-terms

-Encourage your student to balance school work by scheduling in study time.
+Encourage student to balance school work by scheduling in study time.

 Preparing early can allow more time for social breaks.

 March is also when club and group activities increase in their intensity.
 Advise your student to prioritize and not to take on more than they can handle.

 Be positive and motivational!